pwilmart/mouse_liver_TMT_reanalysis/README.md

 ![slide 25](images/Slide25.png)

 Here are the details of the founder strain characterization experiment from the 2015 paper.
-There are 32 biological samples in a 4-plex, 40 channel experiment.
+There are 32 biological samples in a 4-plex, 40-channel experiment.
 Some of the samples were duplicated to fill up all 40 channels (5 samples from each founder strain).
 The plex-wide average intensities were used as mock reference channels.

 ---